Best Crypto Cards in Kazakhstan (2026)

 How to Apply from Kazakhstan

 Crypto card applications from Kazakhstan require the Kazakhstani identity card (Zheke Kualik / Жеке куалiк), issued by the Ministry of Internal Affairs.
-The identity card contains the IIN (Individual Identification Number, Жеке сайкестендiру нөмiрi, 12 digits) which serves as the universal identifier for all government, banking, and financial services.
+The identity card contains the IIN (Individual Identification Number, Жеке сайкестендiру нөмiрi, 12 digits) which is the universal identifier for all government, banking, and financial services.

 Alternative identification: Kazakhstani biometric passport (issued by the Ministry of Internal Affairs).
 Proof of address via utility bills from regional energy companies (KEGOC group), KazTransGas Aimak (gas), or telecom bills from Kcell, Beeline Kazakhstan, or Tele2 Kazakhstan.
 Bank statements from Kaspi Bank, Halyk Bank, ForteBank, or Jusan Bank work.

-KAST and RedotPay with minimal KYC are accessible with the Kazakhstani biometric passport.
+KAST and RedotPay are accessible with the Kazakhstani biometric passport.
 The passport is ICAO-compliant and well-recognized internationally.
 The growing Kazakhstani diaspora (Russia, Turkey, UAE, South Korea, US) may find host-country documents provide broader issuer options.

 Spending Tips for Kazakhstan